Medidata Blog

 Receive Investigational Medicinal Product at Your Doorstep – How Global Regulation Safeguards the DtP Process

 In the modern world, we are no strangers to home deliveries.
-From our groceries and garments to gadgets and credit cards, we are used to the luxury of typing in our home address and waiting for the doorbell to ringhere is our package!
+From our groceries and garments to gadgets and credit cards, we are used to the luxury of typing in our home address and waiting for the doorbell to ring—here is our package!

-With the technological evolution penetrating every aspect of our days—and significantly simplifying our lives—clinical trial participants can also benefit from a more decentralized approach to trials, with procedures becoming more seamlessly integrated into their normal daily lives.
-While previously a participant had to travel to a site to collect the IMP (investigational medicinal product) or supplies from the investigator in person, now they can receive the IMP from the comfort of their home with direct-to-patient (DtP) delivery of IMP.
+With the technological evolution penetrating every aspect of our days—and significantly simplifying our lives—clinical trial patients can also benefit from a more decentralized approach to trials, with procedures becoming more seamlessly integrated into their normal daily lives.
+While previously a patient had to travel to a site to collect the IMP (investigational medicinal product) or supplies from the investigator in person, now they can receive the IMP from the comfort of their home with direct-to-patient (DtP) delivery of IMP.

 DtP can take many delivery modes, but the driving principle is that the IMP or clinical trial supplies are delivered and personally handed to the patient or their caregiver at home.
-There are options for how the IMP makes its way to the participant, including direct delivery by site staff using a third party courier, local pharmacies, or home health visits from nurses.
+There are options for how the IMP makes its way to the patient, including direct delivery by site staff using a third party courier, local pharmacies, or home health visits from nurses.

-The COVID-19 pandemic has demonstrated how switching to DtP can be a necessary, enabling step to preserve clinical research and keep participants on treatment during unprecedented circumstances.
+The COVID-19 pandemic has demonstrated how switching to DtP can be a necessary, enabling step to preserve clinical research and keep patients on treatment during unprecedented circumstances.
 Global regulators have, on the whole, demonstrated a great level of flexibility with guidance documents for the conduct of clinical trials during the pandemic; these documents outline alternative procedures and considerations, including—in many cases—DtP.
 These guidance documents were published by the EMA, numerous EU member states, FDA, Canada, Australia, Singapore, and many other countries globally, and contain considerations for DtP processes.

 However, DtP has existed before the pandemic, and COVID-19 has become the catalyst step for adoption in some areas.
 For example, the MHRA have published DtP best practices in their MHRA GCP Guide back in 2012, demonstrating how the DtP process has been welcomed by the UK regulator long before COVID-19.